FREE GROCERY GUIDE

 rice and thyroid

 Rice can be a big problem solver.
-As thyroid patients who want to feel optimal, many of us are gluten-free, and when we’re navigating a gluten-free diet, rice can enable us to feel like we can go out to dinner and eat like a “normal” person.
-It can help us feed finicky kiddos (without relying on gluten).
+As thyroid patients who want to feel optimal, many of us are gluten-free, and when we’re navigating a gluten-free diet, rice can enable us to feel like we can go out to dinner and eat off the menu.
+It can help us feed finicky kiddos without relying on gluten.
 Its simplicity can soothe us when we’re sick and satisfy us when we’re hungry.
 Rice-based pasta can enable us to enjoy a beloved pasta dish that's just like the real thing.
 Rice-based flour blends can give us a way to keep baking grandma’s cookie recipe in a way that closely resembles the ones we remember.
 Rice is our go-to gluten backup plan...

 ...but what you may not realize is that rice has a dark secret, and as a thyroid patient, it's one you need to know about.